 - Unusual stinging or tingling when you apply it that you’ve never noticed before

-Should you use a product that’s past its PAO, then at best, it may be achieving a sum total of zero benefits for your skin.
-At worst, you could end up with spots and acne breakouts, irritation and swelling.
+Should you use any other product that’s past its period after opening date, then at best, it may be achieving a sum total of zero benefits for your skin.
+At worst, you could end up with spots and acne breakouts, and it may cause irritation and swelling.
 Which is especially bad for already non conforming skin, as any dermatologist or skin specialist will tell you.

-Each product will have its own PAO or use by date.
-But as a general rule, in terms of makeup, liquid foundations will last between six months and a year whilst anything powder based will last between two and three years.
+Each product will have its own use by date.
+But generally, in terms of makeup, liquid foundations will last between six months and a year whilst anything powder based will last between two and three years.
 Liquid and gel eyeliners and mascara will be less, at around six months.

 Skin care products are similar, with facial cleansers, exfoliants and toners generally having a 12 month PAO.
 Moisturisers tend to be less, at six months to a year.
 Any samples in small packets are only ever designed for one use, that is, use them up in one go.

 As for how you remember?
 We love a Sharpie pen on hand to note the month and year that a product was opened.
 You probably don’t need to be specific on day, as long as you note the month.
 Then (often painfully), the general rule is to toss anything that has significantly altered or is past its PAO.

 Because the consequences if you don't - you may develop spots or irritation or gain no benefit - could be a whole lot more painful.